Bootstrap aggregating

-Bootstrap aggregating, also called bagging (from bootstrap aggregating), is a machine learning ensemble meta-algorithm designed to improve the stability and accuracy of machine learning algorithms used in statistical classification and regression.
-It also reduces variance and helps to avoid overfitting.
+Bootstrap aggregating, also called bagging (from bootstrap aggregating) or bootstrapping, is a machine learning (ML) ensemble meta-algorithm designed to improve the stability and accuracy of ML classification and regression algorithms.
+It also reduces variance and overfitting.
 Although it is usually applied to decision tree methods, it can be used with any type of method.
-Bagging is a special case of the model averaging approach.
+Bagging is a special case of the ensemble averaging approach.